Image of festival with 3 palanquins "flying" into water in Thai Binh

 ... and when "flying" down to rivers and lakes.

-Ponds, lakes, rivers, temples and shrines are the places the three palanquins stop by.
-Tho Loc River attracts many people to watch the palanquins rotate on the water.
+Ponds, lakes, rivers, temples, and shrines are the places the three palanquins stop by.
+The Tho Loc River attracts many people to watch the palanquins rotate on the water.

-The river was up to the head, but the procession still had to move.
+The river was up to head level, but the procession still had to move.

 The organizers said that the 24 young men carrying the palanquin have 3 days to maintain their health to prepare for the festival.

-Each procession usually ends exactly at noon (12 o'clock).
-The three palanquins are gathered at the Tu Dao Hanh temple.
+Each procession usually ends at exactly noon (12 o'clock).
+The three palanquins are gathered at Tu Dao Hanh Temple.

-Phuong Vu Pagoda is located in the Phuong Vu Temple Complex.
+Phuong Vu Pagoda is located in the Phuong Vu Temple relic complex.
 According to historical records, Saint Tu Dao Hanh came to this land to teach people how to cultivate.
 He saw a piece of land shaped like a phoenix spreading its wings and dancing.
 Seeing the favorable location, he built a pagoda to worship Buddha.
-According to village elders, the festival is an occasion for people to gather and respectfully offer gifts to Saint Tu Dao Hanh, praying for a prosperous and peaceful life.
+According to the village elders, the festival is an occasion for people to gather and respectfully offer sacrifices to Saint Tu Dao Hanh, praying for a prosperous and peaceful life.

 An Binh